 On the subject of simplicity, the Beam Gen 2 also gains NFC so that you can tap your phone to initialise the wi-fi setup.

-Sonos Beam Gen 2 vs Sonos Beam: sound
+Sonos Beam Gen 2 vs Sonos Beam Gen 1: sound

-The other question is whether the new Beam can produce really convincing height effects and precisely place sounds in three-dimensional space without the use of upward-firing drivers.
+So does the new Beam produce compelling height effects and precisely place sounds in three-dimensional space without the use of upward-firing drivers?

-Sonos Beam Gen 2 vs Sonos Beam: the early verdict
+Sonos Beam Gen 2 vs Sonos Beam Gen 1: the verdict

 The Award-winning Sonos Beam has consistently fended off all the competition in its price bracket every year since its release.
 Now, just over three years later, its successor appears to have crammed more tech and features into the same sleek shell that we’ve come to know and love.